gavinhoward/bc/README.md

 	.gitignore           The git ignore file (maintainer use only).
-	.gitattributes       The git attributes file (maintainer use only). bcl.pc.in            A template pkg-config file for bcl. configure            A symlink to configure.sh to make packaging easier. configure.sh         The configure script.
+	.gitattributes       The git attributes file (maintainer use only). bcl.pc.in            A template pkg-config file for bcl. build.gaml           The GAML file with options for building under Rig. build.pkg.rig        The Rig build package file.
+	build.rig            The Rig build script.
+	configure            A symlink to configure.sh to make packaging easier. configure.sh         The configure script.
 	LICENSE.md           A Markdown form of the BSD 2-clause License.